-Underclassmen find alcohol parties tied to the “Big Game,” drink themselves insensible and fall to their death off balconies.
+Underclassmen find alcohol parties tied to the “Big Game.”
+They drink themselves insensible.
+And they fall to their death off balconies.
 It’s all been in the newspapers, this waste of promising young lives that shocks us all.

 One predictable reaction to accounts of injuries or death among these adults has been to further tighten age-based prohibition.
 And, indeed, it is a growing response to incidence of drinking by college students.